SkymindIO/skil-clients/android/docs/DefaultApi.md

 <a name="transformprocessGet"></a>
 # **transformprocessGet**
-> TransformProcess transformprocessGet(deploymentName, versionName, transformName)
+> ERRORUNKNOWN transformprocessGet(deploymentName, versionName, transformName)

-Gets the JSON string of the deployed transform process
+Gets the JSON string of the deployed transform process (CSV or Image)

-Retrieves the JSON string of the deployed transform process

 ### Example
 ```java